saad404/PromotionEngine/README.md

 ## General information

-The project was developed in IntelliJ IDEA using Java 8, the Spring Boot framework and Maven.
+The project was developed in IntelliJ IDEA using Java 8, the Spring Boot framework and Maven, following a TDD approach.

 In order to run the tests, make sure that you have Spring Boot and Maven installed on your system.
 Once that is done, go to root of the project in the terminal and execute the following command: